4commerce-technologies-AG/midi-smtp-server/README.md

 ## IPv4 and IPv6 ready

 The underlaying ruby component [TCPServer](https://ruby-doc.org/stdlib-2.5.0/libdoc/socket/rdoc/TCPServer.html) allows support for IPv4 and IPv6 communication.
-If using the `DEFAULT_SMTPD_HOST` as your host option than explicitely IPv4 `127.0.0.1` will be enabled.
+If using the `DEFAULT_SMTPD_HOST` as your hosts option than explicitely IPv4 `127.0.0.1` will be enabled.
 If using the string `localhost` it depends on your _hosts_ file.
 If that contains a line like `::1 localhost` you might enable your server instance on IPv6 localhost only.
 Be aware of that when accessing your service.

 ## Multiple ports and addresses

-Since version 2.3.0 you may define multiple hosts or ip addresses and ports at once when initializing the class.
+Since version 2.3.0 you may define multiple ports and hosts or ip addresses at once when initializing the class.
 The ports and hosts arguments may be comma seperated strings with multiple ports and addresses like:

 ``` ruby
   # use port 2525 on all addresses